-The kidneys are organs that sit in your abdomen, low down at the back.
+The kidneys are organs that sit in your abdomen, below the ribs at the back.
 Their main function is to filter or 'clean' your blood of waste products.
 Kidneys are so important that we have two of them - a spare if one stops working.

 Kidneys are part of the urinary system, which also includes:

 - ureters (tubes connecting the kidneys to the bladder)